X500658/Multiple-Macro-Keyboards/README.md

 2. Open LuaMacros then run multikeybs.lua and find your macro keyboard's device ID.
 The line "lmc_print_devices()" is responsible for this.
 Based on my experience, my 2 USB keyboard have their IDs beginning in "ID_"
 3. uncomment (remove the "--") from the line "--lmc_device_set_name('MACROS1', "NP0303");" and replace NP0303 to your keyboard's ID
 4. comment out (add "--" at the start of the line) the line "lmc_assign_keyboard('MACROS1')"
-5. Replace the path in the "lmc spawn" and the "local file" lines to where you want the temporary file to be stored.
-I suggest commenting out the "lmc_minimize" lines for testing
+5. Replace the paths in the "lmc spawn" line to where AutoHokey is installed and where the multikeys.ahk file is stored.
+I suggest commenting out the "lmc_minimize" lines for ease in testing
+6. Replace the path in the "local file" line to where you want the temporary file to be stored.
-6. Test the macro keyboard if it works, LuaMacros should show what you last pressed.
+7. Test the macro keyboard if it works, LuaMacros should show what you last pressed.

 If you want multiple macro keyboards:
   a. add more "lmc_device_set_name('MACROS2', "ID_0002")" lines with the names being unique.